spinto88/SocialMediaBiasAndPolarization/README.md

 # SocialMediaBiasAndPolarization

-The data is avaiable in https://osf.io/sxwmj/
+The data is avaiable in https://osf.io/sxwmj/.
+Tweet IDs and user IDs are hashed for privacy reasons.

 The figures depicted in http://arxiv.org/abs/2310.08701 are replicated in the following notebooks: